 Last Stand - Since Urgot is often forced to fight to the death since he has no good methods of escaping, last stand can really help you turn the tide is fights where the enemy thinks they have you beat.
 Also, since most targets will technically be dead once they reach 25% health, Coup de Grace loses a lot of value

 Sorcery -Consider running Sorcery primary for enhanced poke and ability scaling

 Arcane Comet - Fantastic for getting chip damage on your opponents.
 This will land 90% of the time due to the slow on your Q, and makes tough matchups like Darius that much better

-Nimbus Cloak- For a champion whose main weakness is his lack of good mobility, this rune puts in a suprising amount of work.
-It helps you to stick onto targts when you go all in on a kill, or can help you catch up to an enemy who is far away and just above the HP threshold of your ultimate.
+Nimbus Cloak- For a champion whose main weakness is his lack of good mobility, this rune puts in a surprising amount of work.
+It helps you to stick onto targets when you go all in on a kill, or can help you catch up to an enemy who is far away and just above the HP threshold of your ultimate.